manbearwiz/winston-transport-datadog-browser-logs/README.md

       forwardErrorsToLogs: true,
       sampleRate: 100,
     }),
-    // Optionally log to browser as well new BrowserConsole({
+    // Optionally, also log to browser console new BrowserConsole({
       format: format.simple(),
     }),
   ],
 });
 ```

+## Configuration

+`DatadogBrowserLogs` uses the same configuration interface as `@datadog/browser-logs`.
+See the [datadog initialization parameters](https://github.com/DataDog/browser-sdk/tree/main/packages/logs#initialization-parameters) for more details.